 Central City is in the throes of gentrification and properties are being snapped up at record prices.
 But don’t hold your breath waiting to see 2309 First St. restored to glory.
 The owners for the past eight years have made it clear they have no plans to sell.

 While the poor who have long occupied this neighborhood are forced out by encroaching “progress,” the Bolden house sits rotting.

 No, it’s not a case of a homeowner who couldn’t afford to rebuild after the storm or a working class family forced out by rising property taxes.
-Rather, these owners are well healed and pay no taxes at all.
+Rather, these owners are well-heeled and pay no taxes at all.
 So why is this landmark in the history of America’s most distinctive and original contribution to world culture dilapidated and unoccupied?

 To answer that question a trip to church is in order.
 No, the answer won’t be delivered by divine revelation.
 It’s on the balance sheet of the Greater St. Stephen Full Gospel Baptist Church, once the largest congregation in the city.

 The megachurch, run by and Bishop Paul Morton and his wife, Pastor Debra Morton, bought the building in 2008.
 It stands on a triangular portion of property which the Greater St. Stephen also owns adjacent to their burned out church at First and Liberty.

 And there’s the irony.

 People who heard Bolden said he combined the music of the “holy roller” churches of the area, mixed gospel with the sound of a wind band ensemble and, according to bandleader Kid Ory and other contemporaries, created jazz.